Slamy/Wiki_MiSTer/Setup-Guide.md

 ## MiSTer scripts support

 The [MiSTer Downloader tool](https://github.com/MiSTer-devel/Downloader_MiSTer) is included by default in every MiSTer installation.
+It will install every new update for the system, including core updates.
 This image also includes the [WiFi setup script](https://github.com/MiSTer-devel/Scripts_MiSTer/blob/master/other_authors/wifi.sh) to allow you to quickly setup a wireless internet connection after installation.